ghosh-ak/ghosh-ak.github.io/_pages/about.md

   - /about.html
 ---

-<br> I'm currently an Assistant Professor @ [Kitami Institute of Technology](https://www.kitami-it.ac.jp/), Japan. <br> As a researcher, I am passionate about advancing the field of smart manufacturing / Industry 4.0.
+<br> I'm currently an Assistant Professor @ [Kitami Institute of Technology](https://www.kitami-it.ac.jp/) (KIT), Japan. <br> As a researcher, I am passionate about advancing the field of smart manufacturing / Industry 4.0.

 My current research focuses on developing intelligent manufacturing systems and related issues:
  * Digital Twins